BRING AND NOT TO BRING!

 • Food

-• Tent & tarp
+• Tent

 • Fire extinguisher

-• Eco-friendly soap and dishwashing liquid
+• Eco-friendly soap and dish soap

 • Shade structures: parasols, fabrics.
 You need something to protect yourself from the sun… and the rain!